CloudWanderer-io/CloudWanderer/doc_source/writing_custom_resources/example_resource.rst

 We're specifying that we're inheriting the ``LayerName`` as an identifier from the collection memnbers.
 The most crucial things here are:

 #.
 That the name on line 4 matches the resource type specified in the collection.
+This does **not** have to match any Boto3 or BotoCore names and will be the name you supply when calling :class:`~cloudwanderer.cloud_wanderer.CloudWanderer.write_resources` with the ``service_names`` argument.
 #.
 That the shape on line 11 is the shape we found in the Botocore ``service-2.json`` definition.